 Most coughs and colds get better without complications.
 Sometimes a more serious infection develops from an initial viral infection.
-For example, an ear infection, chest infection (pneumonia), etc. Symptoms to look out for that may mean more than just a cold include:
+For example, an ear infection, chest infection or pneumonia.
+Symptoms to look out for that may mean your child has more than just a cold include:

-- Breathing problems - wheeziness, fast breathing, noisy breathing or difficulty with breathing.
+- Breathing problems - wheezing, fast breathing, noisy breathing or difficulty with breathing.

 - Being unable to swallow (this may show up as excessive drooling).

 - Unusual irritability or persistent crying, in a baby, or if the baby is not taking feeds.

 - Persistent high temperatures, particularly if a baby aged less than 3 months has a raised temperature (fever) higher than 38°C.